-In addition to the proposed changes to the criteria for an initial MELD or PELD exception, the Committee also intends to update the exception extension criteria.
+In addition to the proposed changes to the criteria for an initial MELD or PELD exception, the Committee intends to update the exception extension criteria.
 Currently, in order for a candidate with an approved POPH exception to automatically maintain the exception, the transplant program must provide evidence of a right heart catheterization since the previous exception or extension that confirms the MPAP remained less than 35 mmHg.
 The proposed language changes the extension criteria to match the post-treatment hemodynamic criteria for an initial exception.
-Instead of only requiring transplant programs to document that the MPAP remains less than 35 mmHg, the proposed language would require transplant programs to document that the candidate continues to meet the post-treatment MPAP and PVR criteria previously described for an initial exception.
+Instead of only requiring transplant programs to document that the Candidate continues to meet the post-treatment MPAP and PVR criteria previously described for an initial exception.
 This change ensures that the candidates receiving a standardized extension are continuing to meet the necessary clinical indicators.